sista-ai/ai-assistant-react/README.md

           parameters: {
             type: 'object',
             properties: {
-              taskDescription: { type: 'string', description: 'Description of the task.' }, },
+              task: { type: 'string', description: 'Description of the task.' }, },
-            required: ['taskDescription'],
+            required: ['task'],
           },
         },
       },
     ];

-    if (vuic) {
+    // Register the voice-controlled functions with the vuic instance if (vuic) {
       vuic.registerFunctions(voiceControlledFunctions);
     }